IKupriyanov-HORIS/lets-plot-docs/docs/_sources/index.rst.txt

     :column: col-lg-6 col-md-4 col-sm-6 col-xs-12 p-2
     :body: text-justify

-    Lets-Plot is an open-source plotting library for statistical data.
+    **Lets-Plot** is an open-source plotting library for statistical data.
 It is implemented using the Kotlin programming language.

+    **Lets-Plot** supports geospatial data and has some convenient :ref:`features <features>` to help you explore it.

     ---
     :column: col-lg-8 col-md-4 col-sm-6 col-xs-12 p-2

-    The Lets-Plot for Python library includes a native backend and a Python API, which was mostly based on the `ggplot2 <https://ggplot2.tidyverse.org>`__ package well-known to data scientists who use R.
+    The **Lets-Plot** for Python library includes a native backend and a :ref:`Python API <api>`, which was mostly based on the `ggplot2 <https://ggplot2.tidyverse.org>`__ package well-known to data scientists who use R.

-    To learn more about grammar of graphics read an excellent book "ggplot2: Elegant Graphics for Data Analysis".
-It will be good prerequisite for further exploration of the Lets-Plot library.
+    To learn more about the grammar of graphics, we recommend an excellent book called "ggplot2: Elegant Graphics for Data Analysis".
+It will be a good prerequisite for further exploration of the **Lets-Plot** library.

     ---
     :column: col-lg-4 col-md-4 col-sm-6 col-xs-12 p-2